ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 for applications is the same as that for the regular desktop version, ie using `apt-get`.

-We have done what we can to optimise the build for the Raspberry Pi 2 and Raspberry Pi 3, you can comfortably use applications such as LibreOffice, which in fact is a joy to use :-) But the microSDHC I/O throughput is a bottleneck so **we recommend that you use a Class 6 or Class 10 microSDHC** card.
+We have done what we can to optimise the build for the Raspberry Pi 2 and Raspberry Pi 3, you can comfortably use applications such as LibreOffice, which in fact is a joy to use :-) But the microSDHC I/O throughput is a bottleneck so **we *highly* recommend that you use a Class 6 or Class 10 microSDHC** card. **Ubuntu MATE 16.04 also has fully working Bluetooth and Wifi on the Raspberry Pi 3**

-You'll need a microSD card which is 4GB or greater to fit the image.
+You'll need a microSD card which is **8GB** or greater to fit the image.
 The file system can be resized to occupy the unallocated space of the microSD card, **on Ubuntu MATE 16.04 this can be done via Ubuntu MATE Welcome**.

-**Ubuntu MATE 16.04 has working Bluetooth and Wifi work on the Raspberry Pi 3**

 **NOTE!
 There are no predefined user accounts**.
 The first time you boot one of the desktop images it will run through a setup wizard where